core-wg/etch/draft-vanderstok-core-etch-latest.md

 ## PATCH and iPATCH {#intro-patch}

 PATCH is also specified for HTTP in {{-http-patch}}.
-Most of the motivation for PATCH described in {{-http-patch}} also applies here. iPATCH is the idem-potent version of PATCH.
+Most of the motivation for PATCH described in {{-http-patch}} also applies here. iPATCH is the idempotent version of PATCH.

 The PUT method exists to overwrite a resource with completely new contents, and cannot be used to perform partial changes.